 Don't let yourself or your living quarters become breeding grounds for harmful germs.
 You'll stay healthier if you clean your dorm room weekly.
 Be sure to wash your towels and bed linens.
 And wipe down all the objects and surfaces you use.

 7 Set a separate alarm for bedtime.

 That way, you'll train yourself to stop staying up too late.
 Prioritizing your sleep is, after all, the number one life hack.
 Sleep (or lack of it) affects everything.

 8 Minimize the time you spend watching TV or playing video games.

 When these activities become a major habit, it becomes more likely that you'll procrastinate on the important stuff (or ignore it altogether).
 And that can lead to serious regret later in your college career.
 That's why some students choose not to own a TV at all, especially early on.

-You don't necessarily have to become an entrepreneur, but working on the things you're most passionate about (as much as possible) will keep you more engaged in life.
+You don't necessarily have to become an entrepreneur, but working on the things you're most passionate about will keep you more engaged in life.
 Not everything has to be about work or school.

-Whether it's fiction or non-fiction, reading for pleasure (even just half an hour a day) can make you feel more grounded.
-And it's OK to take classes in some of your favorite subjects, even if they aren't related to your major.
+Whether it's fiction or non-fiction, reading for pleasure — even just half an hour a day —can make you feel more grounded.
+And it's okay to take classes in some of your favorite subjects, even if they aren't related to your major.

-11. Choose the most enthusiastic professors when given the chance.
+11 Choose the most enthusiastic professors if you can.